 Why’d they win?
 Well, largely because they were the only tablet I tried.
 But, the lack of competitors aside: these do what they intend to do and caused no issues.

-Plus, they have 3 different tablet options on Amazon.
+Plus, they have 3 different tablet options.
 Within these 3 they have thousands upon thousands of reviews.
 Many of these being verified reviews.